We may earn affiliate commissions for the recommended products. Learn more.

 Furthermore, Qustodio allowed me to use the same app for both the parent and the kid’s accounts, streamlining the setup process even more.

-Now that you’re familiar, let’s get into more detail on the Qustodio parental control app, its user experience, and the setup process!
+Now that you’re familiar with its features, let’s get into more detail on the Qustodio parental control app, its user experience, and the setup process!

 Installation & Setup (Parental App + Kids App)

 2. I was transferred to the sign-up page.
-All I needed to do was create an account by sharing my name, email address, and password, and click on “Create an account.” qustodio create account
+All I needed to do was create an account by entering my name, email address, and password, and clicking on “Create an account.”

-5. When I opened the dashboard, I ran across Add a child.
-So, I just clicked on the plus icon and filled out the required details. qustodio add child
+5. When I opened the dashboard, I came across the option to Add a child.
+So, I just clicked on the plus icon and filled out the required details.

 10. That’s it!
 I just completed a few easy steps, and Qustodio was up and running, ensuring ultimate online safety.